-LSU baseball takes early lead in delayed start of NCAA Super Regional against West Virginia
+LSU baseball leads 6-3 midway through NCAA Super Regional game two

 BATON ROUGE - The LSU Tigers struck first in their Sunday Super Regional game against West Virginia after the start was delayed three hours due to the threat of weather delays.

-The Tigers lead 6-0 after two innings of play in a packed Alex Box Stadium despite the delay.
+The Tigers lead 6-4 through five innings of play as West Virginia has answered with three runs in the fourth inning at a packed Alex Box Stadium.

 Jake Brown scored Derek Curiel on a fielders choice from third base after the freshman outfielder led off the first inning with a double.